13 Essential Facebook Ads Metrics Every Marketer Should Track

 5. CPC

 What it is: The average cost for each click on your Facebook ad.
+The Facebook Ads CPC for traffic campaigns across all industries is $0.70.

 How it is calculated: CPC = Total Amount Spent/Clicks

 Why it matters: Analyzing CPC helps identify which ads, bidding strategies, and audience segments yield the best results for targeted optimization.
 When used alongside CTR, a high CTR indicates a low CPC, which is crucial for maximizing ROI.
-Overall, CPC is a pivotal Facebook ads metric that must be tracked to strengthen your campaign budgeting strategy.
+Overall, CPC is a pivotal Facebook Ads metric that must be tracked to strengthen your campaign budgeting strategy.

 6. Frequency